StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ```

-Multiple events can be sent in one message.
+Multiple events can be sent in one JSON message.
 Any of an event's properties can be used to define an event stream in StackState.

 You can send events to StackState with the [StackState CLI `event send`](/develop/reference/cli_reference.md#sts-event-send) command or as JSON via HTTP POST.
 For example: